Together We… Stay Open-Minded

 From Support work, Personal Training and Beyond

 At Maples, open-mindedness means more than trying new things, it’s about recognising each person as an individual and meeting them where they are.
-Across our services, from housing to health and wellbeing, this value helps us deliver support that’s truly person-centred and compassionate.
+From housing to health and wellbeing, this value shapes how we put people at the centre of our support and show compassion in everything we do.

 Open-mindedness is at the heart of what our Support Workers do every day.
 Whether they’re helping someone manage mental health, navigate daily challenges, or build confidence in new activities, staying open-minded helps ensure our support is meaningful and effective.